New England Patriots: AFL years (1959–1970)

 On November 16, 1959, Boston business executive Billy Sullivan was awarded the eighth and final franchise of the developing American Football League (AFL).
 The following winter, locals were allowed to submit ideas for the Boston football team's official name.
 The most popular choice – and the one that Sullivan selected – was the "Boston Patriots", with "Patriots" referring to the colonists of the Thirteen Colonies who rebelled against British control during the American Revolution and in July 1776 declared the United States of America an independent nation, which heavily involved the then–colony of Massachusetts.
 Immediately thereafter, artist Phil Bissell of The Boston Globe developed the "Pat Patriot" logo.

-The Patriots never had a regular home stadium in the AFL; home games were played at various times at Boston University Field, Harvard Stadium, Fenway Park (shared with baseball's Boston Red Sox), and Boston College's Alumni Stadium.
+The Patriots never had a regular home stadium in the AFL.
+Boston University Field, Harvard Stadium, Fenway Park (shared with Major League Baseball's Boston Red Sox), and Boston College's Alumni Stadium all served as home fields during their time in the American Football League.
 The 1963 season saw the franchise's first playoff win over Buffalo to clinch the division.
-They subsequently lost the AFL championship game to the San Diego Chargers 51–10.
+They subsequently lost the AFL Championship game to the San Diego Chargers 51–10.
 They did not appear again in an AFL or NFL post-season game for another 13 years.